SansGuidon/bookmarks/README.md

 * [Nicolas De Nayer](https://medium.com/doctolib-engineering/the-duty-guy-the-key-to-empowering-engineers-a43d1fc4706b) - (2017) The Duty Guy: the key to empowering engineers
 * [Jérôme Petazzoni](https://jpetazzo.github.io/2017/10/31/devops-docker-empathy/) - (2017) DevOps, Docker, and Empathy | Just because we’re using containers doesn’t mean that we “do DevOps.”
 * [Google](https://landing.google.com/sre/book.html) - [Book] Site Reliability Engineering | free book about how SRE at Google build, deploy, monitor, and maintain some of the largest software systems in the world.
+* [Denny Cherry](http://itknowledgeexchange.techtarget.com/sql-server/another-cloud-outage-awsdown-this-time-another-group-of-companies-show-they-dont-have-dr/) - (2017) Another Cloud Outage (#awsdown this time) Another Group of Companies Show They Don’t Have DR
+* [Simon Sharwood](https://www.theregister.co.uk/2017/02/01/gitlab_data_loss/) - (2017) GitLab.com melts down after wrong directory deleted, backups fail
+* [Grant Fritchey](https://www.red-gate.com/blog/database-devops/youre-not-delivering-devops-database/amp?__twitter_impression=true) - (2017) You’re not delivering DevOps to the database
+> Please, developers, don’t get smug.
+I’m starting with you because you’re a core part of the problem here.
+Go back and re-read the definitions of DevOps … I’ll wait … You have to notice one salient point.
+Nowhere does it say, “Developers rule the world”, or “Developers have ‘SA’ privileges”, or “We get to ignore the Operations side of IT and do anything we want”.
+No, instead, it talks about cooperation.
+* [DevOpsGuys](https://www.red-gate.com/blog/database-devops/wheres-the-ops-in-devops-part-1) - (2017) Where’s the Ops in DevOps?
+Part 1. **See also** : [Part 2](https://www.red-gate.com/blog/database-devops/wheres-the-ops-in-devops-part-2) and [Part 3](https://www.red-gate.com/blog/database-devops/wheres-the-ops-in-devops-part-3)
+> DevOps does not equal ‘Developers managing Production’

 ## Apache
 * [Duncan Crombie](http://www.the-art-of-web.com/system/logs/) - System: Analyzing Apache Log Files